-- 12.2 Skippers and crew members of boats may speak to, and provide material to, accredited members of any media prior to, during and after the race, regarding the race and the prospects, performance or strategy of boats entered or participating in the race, subject to: - any comments and material supplied not undermining or interfering with, or having a detrimental impact on, the Organising Authority and its officers and employees, the Race Committee, the International Jury, Measurers or Rolex SA; - the Organising Authority receiving from the accredited media concerned an undertaking on terms satisfactory to the Organising Authority; - copies of that material (such as video or film tapes of any interviews and video footage obtained on (whether or not transmitted from) boats) being provided to the Organising Authority together with a perpetual licence to use and exhibit the material for any purpose, by 7 January 2014, unless otherwise agreed by the Organising Authority.

-The approval in this SI 12.2 may be revoked by the Race Committee at any time with respect to any boat or any accredited media.
+- 33.2 Skippers and crew members of boats may speak to, and provide material to, accredited members of any media prior to, during and after the race, regarding the race and the prospects, performance or strategy of boats entered or participating in the race, subject to: - any comments and material supplied not undermining or interfering with, or having a detrimental impact on, the Organising Authority and its officers and employees, the Race Committee, the International Jury, Measurers or Rolex SA; - no reference shall be made during such a commentary to boats in distress, urgency or emergency or wreckage sightings; - all information given shall be accurate (i.e. no deliberately false sightings or positions may be reported); - the skipper of the boat from which a commentary is broadcast shall be responsible for the detail and retain the text of the broadcast, and the boat may be protested should it be considered that the terms of this rule have been breached. - the Organising Authority receiving from the accredited media concerned an undertaking on terms satisfactory to the Organising Authority; - copies of that material (such as video or film tapes of any interviews and video footage obtained on (whether or not transmitted from) boats) being provided to the Organising Authority together with a perpetual licence to use and exhibit the material for any purpose, by 7 January 2016, unless otherwise agreed by the Organising Authority. - 33.3 The approval in this SI 33.2 may be revoked by the Race Committee at any time with respect to any boat or any accredited media. - A boat is not permitted to request, and a boat working private schedules with other stations is prohibited from passing information in relation to, weather conditions or information in relation to the race or other competitors, except where requested by "JBW", or except as detailed in SI 37.5.
+No restriction is placed on the receiving of weather information broadcast by Government or commercial stations nor compliance with SI Appendix 1. - 33.5 The International Jury may impose a penalty at their discretion, depending upon their judgment of the seriousness of the infringement, should they find that SI 33 has been breached.